Saving private Rayan

 General

 • Junior Objects.
 This book will make you a real software developer, as long as you complete all the exercises.
-There are many other very useful books hidden inside this book.
+There are many other useful books hidden inside this book.

 • Clean Code.
 This book is like the Bible for programmers.
 Read it.